-3.1 Enterprise Application: An application or software used to conduct day to day operations of the organization, including but not limited to agenda management software, financial management software, emergency management software, and landfill operating software.
+- 3.1 Enterprise Application: An application or software used to conduct day to day operations of the organization, including but not limited to agenda management software, financial management software, emergency management software, and landfill operating software. - 3.2 Local Suppliers: A company or consultant who maintains a corporate presence within the boundaries of the Peace River Regional District.